ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 | Christmas Cove                     | November 1 to December 25                  | 0.01                     | 15                   |

 ### Promotions
+Like most incremental games, Supermarket features the concept of prestige, where the user gains a currency they can utilize upon a reset to boost their production.

+After the user earns enough money, their retail prowess attracts an industry mover-and-shaker called a VIP.
+The next VIP "costs" more than the next, and so forth, along an polynomial curve.

+The user can put VIP to use at reset.
+When the user has at least 1 VIP, they can reset the game, which is called a Promotion.
+Each promotion opens a new store that the store director has been assigned to run, and all the VIPs then follow.
+Each VIP gives a `+x%` boost to the Customers per Sat metric, where `x` is a value that may be tweaked in the future, but should be around 1-2%.

+Each promotion forces the user to start over from nearly scratch.
+They keep any achievements, VIPs, and Promotion Upgrades (see below), but lose their departments, upgrades, and employees.
+They must start over, but they can use the VIP-boosted Customer per Sat to progress faster through the game.

 #### Store Size Increases
+The total size of each store increases upon each promotion.
+Initially, not all the departments could fit in the store, but as gameplay continues, more and more departments are able to fit.

+The store reaches a maximum size, just enough to hold all departments, when the user reaches a certain number of VIPs.
+Each promotion brings the user logarithmically to the maximum size.
+For example, if the store reaches maximum size at 10 trillion VIPs (10^13), then each power of 10 increase in the VIPs would bring the user 1/13th of the way to the maximum store size.

 #### Promotion Upgrades
+Between promotions, the user is given access to a set of prestige upgrades.
+These act mostly like normal upgrades, except they persist between promotions.
+Some cost money from the bank of the old store (which doesn't get any revenue while on the promotion upgrade menu), others cost VIPs, and some cost both.

+Promotion upgrades tend to be more powerful than normal upgrades.

+#### Lost VIPs
+Bankruptcies force an immediate promotion, even if there are 0 VIPs ready to be claimed.
+The total number of VIPs that would be gained through a promotion is halved, and the half that was lost are considered Lost VIPs.
+This means that the price of each VIP is the same as it would have been had the Lost VIPs been claimed.

+For example, if the user will gain 1,000,000 VIPs on a promotion, but only gains 500,000 VIPs after a bankruptcy promotion, the game still calculates the price of the next VIP based on the 1,000,000 VIPs that would have been claimed.

 ### Buying Businesses